kyuno053/summerschool2019-gaia/README.md

 It is is installed by unpacking into theApplications folder.
 Once unpacked, it is ready to run by simply clicking on it.

-## Scripts ?
+## Scripts

-Scripts can be run by pressing the little car button in the control panel and then selecting the script you want to run, lastly pressing the "run" - button runs the script.
+In order to run Python scripts, click on the Run script button (the little car) at the bottom of the GUI window.
+A new window will pop up allowing you to select the script you want to run.
+Once you have selected it, press run.
+The script will be checked for errors.
+If no errors were found, you will be notified in the box below and you’ll be able to run the script right away by clicking on the Run button.
+If the script contains errors, you will be notified in the box below and you will not be able to run the script until these errors are dealt with.

 ## Built With